April 23, 2018

 “We are so proud of our nurses, and especially Cheryl who exemplifies outstanding nursing,” said Kathryn Tart, professor and founding dean of the college.
 “The theme of this year’s National Nursing Week is ‘Nurses Inspire, Innovate, Influence.’
 Cheryl not only personifies that theme, but the students who have been under her guidance emerge with those qualities.”

-Brohard has been an oncology nurses for 37 years, specializing in hospice and palliative care research.
+Brohard has been an oncology nurse for 37 years, specializing in hospice and palliative care research.

 “I come from a family of caregivers,” Brohard said.
 “In my doctoral studies, I focused on people with cancer who were in supportive or hospice care.
 Cancer is considered a disease of older adults because the majority of people are diagnosed after the age of 55, so I also obtained a certificate in gerontology during my doctoral studies.”